Image: Jerry Weissman

 Cast adrift from their familiar text slides, presenters are reluctant to try alternatives.
 However, you don’t have to go out and buy a painter’s smock and beret to break the mold of an endless parade of boring bullet slides.

-Begin with overarching concept that the primary—and sole—purpose of your PowerPoint is to illustrate your narrative.
+Begin with the overarching concept that the primary—and sole—purpose of your PowerPoint is to illustrate your narrative.
 Remember my often-repeated (because it still hasn’t taken hold) recommendation that your business slideshow should follow the example of television news broadcasts: the anchorperson tells the story and the graphics serve as a headline that captures the essence of the story.

 Then design your presentation headlines as “infographics” or “data visualizations.”
 Visual.ly, the world’s largest community for sharing infographics, defines these terms as follows: